 - 1. If your USB device came with a power adapter, plug the device into an electrical outlet. - 2.
-Connect the USB cable (or USB flash drive or USB memory card reader) to the projector's USB-A port.
+Connect the USB cable (or USB flash drive or USB memory card reader) into the projector's USB-A port shown here.